2021 Events

 Day 3:

-The Occupation of Justice: The Supreme Court of Israel and the Occupied Territories:
+The Occupation of Justice - The Supreme Court of Israel and the Occupied Territories (2nd ed, David Kretzmer and Yael Ronen, Oxford University Press)

 The Occupation of Justice discusses the Supreme Court of Israel's decisions relating to the territories occupied by Israel in 1967.
 It examines the inherent tension involved in judicial review over the actions of the authorities וn occupied territory the inhabitants of which do not belong to the political community of the Court.
 The book argues that this tension is aggravated in the context of the West Bank by the glaring disparity between the norms of belligerent occupation, which, according to the Court, bind the authorities, and government policies there.
 The book concludes that while review by the Court has enabled many individuals to receive a remedy, it has largely served to legitimise government policies and practices in the Occupied Territories.